radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 RADIUS/(D)TLS clients MUST mark a connection DOWN if one or more of the following conditions are met:

-* The administrator has marked the connection administrative DOWN.
+* The administrator has marked the connection as down.
 * The network stack indicates that the connection is no longer viable.
 * The application-layer watchdog algorithm has marked it DOWN.